w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 CAPTCHAs do not currently appear outside of the web.
 However, if they do appear, this guidance is accurate.</div>
 <div class="note wcag2ict software">

 For general guidance, see also the [comments on closed functionality](#comments-on-closed-functionality).
-For commentary on the individual success criterion, see [Success criteria problematic for closed functionality, non-text content](#problematic-for-closed-non-text-content).</div>
+For commentary on the individual success criterion, see [Success criteria problematic for closed functionality, Non-text Content](#problematic-for-closed-non-text-content).</div>

 #### time-based-media